rwxrob/dot/README.md

 ## Why only GitHub?

 Because it is the industry/enterprise standard.
 GitLab lost.
 The rest weren't even in the race.
-I hate that so much power is consolitdated with GitHub, but any pragmatist will likely make the same decision.
+I hate that so much power is consolidated with GitHub, but any pragmatist will likely make the same decision.
 The `gh` tool and superior GitHub API destroys everything else in the field and has a strong group sustaining it.

+GitHub has also demonstrated far greater support for open source developer sponsorships even though they are owned by Microsoft.